| WHY

 can take the V-factor of their mare and match it to the

-always should compare conformation and match mares well,
+compare conformation and match mares well, but the V-factor

-but the V-factor will be one more tool they can use to assure
+will be one more tool they can use to assure the consistent

 The